jundalisay/superb/content/en/research/kepler/harmony/book-5/appendix.md

 far from equal, but for the sole reason that the first unit is the ele­ mentary world, the second the aethereal world, and the third the empyrean.
 And in fact the units cannot be depicted otherwise than by equality of lines.

-But I, unless astronomy bears witness that the units share the same quantitative measure, do not in any way employ them A p p e n d i x t o
-B
-o o k
-V
-507
-as units for numbering the harmonic proportions.
-He, however, stand­ ing on his principles, and erecting a pyramid on the great circle of the Earth as base, sets its vertex at the very apex of the empyrean heaven;
+But I, unless astronomy bears witness that the units share the same quantitative measure, do not in any way employ them as units for numbering the harmonic proportions.
+He, however, standing on his principles, and erecting a pyramid on the great circle of the Earth as base, sets its vertex at the very apex of the empyrean heaven;
 and dividing its height into three equal sections (just as if he had in absolute truth had equal units), he counts how many parts belong to the empyrean, how many to the celestial, how many to the elementary.